Work Orders: Definition, Examples, and How to Complete Yours Faster

 Facility management companies

-Facility management companies use work orders to track expenses related to maintaining client buildings.
+The maintenance department at facility management companies use work orders to track expenses related to maintaining client buildings.

 Manufacturing companies mainly use work orders for internal service requests and to track the status of repairs and expenses.